-If you’ve ever skidded or lost control of a vehicle while it’s raining or wet outside, you’ve likely experienced hydroplaning.
+If you’ve ever skidded or lost control of a vehicle while it’s raining, you’ve likely experienced hydroplaning.
 But what exactly is hydroplaning?
 What causes it, and how can you avoid it?
 These questions are important for all drivers to answer, especially for commercial drivers, who must be vigilant when it comes to anything that increases the potential of an accident.

 Also known as aquaplaning, hydroplaning occurs when the tires on a vehicle are lifted above the pavement, separated by a film of water.
 The sensation is temporary in most cases, but can be a scary experience if you’re unprepared for how to handle it.